pagkly/Zed/Investopedia3/Understanding Return on Sales (ROS).md

 Understanding Return on Sales (ROS)
 ## What Is Return on Sales (ROS)?

 Return on sales (ROS) is a ratio used to evaluate a company's operational efficiency.
 This measure provides insight into how much profit is being produced per dollar of sales.
 An increasing ROS indicates that a company is growing more efficiently, while a decreasing ROS could signal impending financial troubles.
-ROS is very closely related to a firm's [operating profit margin](https://www.investopedia.com/terms/o/operatingmargin.asp).
+ROS is very closely related to a firm's [[operating profit margin]](https://www.investopedia.com/terms/o/operatingmargin.asp).

 ## Formula and Calculation of Return on Sales